Feature Elimination in Kernel Machines in moderately high dimensions: Introduction

-In recent years it has become increasingly easy to collect large amount of information, especially with respect to the number of explanatory variables or `features'.
-However the additional information provided by each of these features may not be significant for explaining the phenomenon at hand.
-Learning the functional connection between the explanatory variables and the response from such high-dimensional data can itself be quite challenging.
-Moreover some of these explanatory variables or features may contain redundant or noisy information and this may hamper the quality of learning.
-One way to overcome this problem is to use variable selection (also referred to as feature elimination) techniques to find a smaller set of variables that is able to perform the learning task sufficiently well.
+\defcitealias{SVR}{SC08} With recent advancement in data collection and storage, we have large amounts of information at our disposal, especially with respect to the number of explanatory variables or `features'.
+When these features contain redundant or noisy information, estimating the functional connection between the response and these features can become quite challenging, and that often hampers the quality of learning.
+One way to overcome this is by finding a smaller set of features or explanatory variables that can perform the learning task sufficiently well.

-In this work we discuss feature elimination in empirical risk minimization and support vector machines, focusing mainly on the latter.
-The popularity of support vector machines (SVM) as a set of supervised learning algorithms is motivated by the fact that SVM learning methods are easy-to-compute techniques that enable estimation under weak or no assumptions on the distribution \citep[see][]{SVR}.
-SVM learning methods, which we review in detail in Section~\ref{sec:prelim}, are a collection of algorithms that attempt to minimize a regularized version of the empirical risk over some reproducing kernel Hilbert space (RKHS) with respect to some loss function.
-The standard SVM decision function typically utilizes all the input variables.
-Hence, when the input dimension is large, it can suffer from the so-called `Curse of Dimensionality' \citep{Hastie2001}.
-A procedure for variable selection is thus of importance to obtain a more intelligible solution with improved efficiency.
-The advantages of variable selection are multi fold: it increases the generalized performance of the learning, it clarifies the causal relationship in the input-output space, and results in reduced cost of data collection and storage and better computational properties.
+In this paper, we discuss feature elimination in statistical learning with kernel machines.
+Kernel machines (KM) are a class of learning methods for pattern analysis and regression, under transformations of the input feature space, of which the linear support vector machine (SVM) is the simplest case.
+In general, the term `kernel machine' is reserved for the more general version of the SVM problem with non-linear transformation of the feature space.
+The popularity of these algorithms is motivated by the fact that these are easy-to-compute techniques that enable estimation under weak or no assumptions on the distribution \citep[see][]{SVR}.
+Kernel machines, which we review in Section~\ref{sec:summary}, are a collection of optimization algorithms that attempt to minimize a regularized version of the empirical risk over some reproducing kernel Hilbert space (RKHS) of functions (referred to as $H$) for a given loss function $L$.
+The standard KM decision function typically utilizes all the input features.
+However, the prediction quality of these methods often suffers under high noise-to-signal ratio, even if the input space is only moderately high dimensional.
+In Section \ref{simu_lasso}, we present an example (see Table \ref{tab:class}) for a non-linear classification with only ten features, of which only two are relevant.
+We see that applying a meaningful feature selection method there can cut classification error from $18\%$ to about $6\%$.
+It is thus a very important task to be able to select the correct feasible set of input features on which the learning can be applied.